Lit From Within

 Framed by a head of magnificent red curls, Cox smiles.
 “Lighting design is about how you see something,” she says, her educator side emerging.
 “It’s subtle and discrete.
 The moment we come into the world, the first thing we see is light, even though we can’t yet differentiate objects and faces.
 We have a deep relationship to light and dark, comfort and lack of comfort.
 We may project our own emotions on an unlit face.”

-Lighting design tells you where to look, what to feature in your field of vision and shifts the emotional tone of the room—“it digs in and most people have no idea.”
+Lighting design tells you where to look, what to feature in your field of vision and shifts the emotional tone of the room-“it digs in and most people have no idea.”
 I learn from Cox that even dictators have lighting designers.
+These designers in return tend to deploy their in-house electrical team or hire professional electrical services (such as this Williamstown electrical provider, for example) within their vicinity who can provide apt services required for the event.

 The new Director of Princeton University’s Program in Theater succeeds Tim Vasen, who led the Program until he passed away unexpectedly last year.
 “Jane Cox is a brilliant lighting designer, a gifted teacher and mentor, and a visionary, collaborative administrator,” said Stacy Wolf, acting chair of the Lewis Center for the Arts, at the time of Cox’s appointment.